HealthRx.com

 Revenue Trends and Financial Health

 GoodRx went public in September 2020 at $33 per share, briefly surging above $60 during the pandemic-era digital health boom.
-By mid-2025, shares traded between $5 and $8, reflecting a roughly 85% decline from peak valuation.
+By mid-2025, shares traded at a small fraction of that peak.

 Several factors drove the contraction.
 PBM consolidation reduced the number of pricing sources GoodRx could aggregate, compressing margins on per-claim fees.
 Apple's iOS 14.5 privacy changes in 2021 disrupted GoodRx's digital advertising efficiency, increasing customer acquisition costs.
 The FTC data-sharing settlement eroded consumer trust among privacy-conscious users.
 Competition from Amazon Pharmacy and Cost Plus Drugs fragmented market share in the most price-sensitive consumer segment.